Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

  There are many ways that a tulpa can achieve possession, and whenever I am asked how it is done, I like to go over two different methods.
-Both of these are symbolic, so if they don't work, try your best to ﬁnd a different one that does work, as there are many available.
+Both of these are symbolic, so if they don't work, try your best to nd a different one that does work, as there are many available.

- The ﬁrst method is what I like to call the "liquid method."
+ The rst method is what I like to call the "liquid method."
 This method involves imagining your body in your mind.
 Inside of your body is a colored liquid or aura.
 This represents you.
 Now, slowly imagine the substance "pouring" out of your limb/body, until it is completely empty.
 Next imagine a different colored substance.
 This next substance represents your tulpa.
-Now, imagine said substance pouring into the empty area until it has been completely ﬁlled.
+Now, imagine said substance pouring into the empty area until it has been completely lled.
 This symbolizes the tulpa gaining control of the area, just as the pouring out of your substance symbolized you relinquishing control.
-Movement at ﬁrst will most likely be very slow and twitchy, but it is important to practice regularly so your tulpa can get better at this.
+Movement at rst will most likely be very slow and twitchy, but it is important to practice regularly so your tulpa can get better at this.

- The next method is what I like to call the "body suit method", and is what I think the ﬁrst possession method created.
+ The next method is what I like to call the "body suit method", and is what I think the rst possession method created.
 It involves imagining a sort of body-suit in your mind, or just a glove or some other article of clothing representing the area that the tulpa is going to control.
 Now this method is heavily reliant on the tulpa, so they are going to be doing most of the work trying to